W5DEV/vue-recipe-vault-online/README.md

+This project has been redesigned and implemented using Next.js and a RESTful API using Go.
+The new project can be found here: [W5DEV/next-recipes](https://github.com/W5DEV/next-recipes).

 # Online Cookbook

 Online Cookbook provides a secure and easy-to-use application for you to enter and retrieve your favorite and most precious recipes.
 Best of all?
 You will have access to these recipes *everywhere*.
 No more worrying about literal spilled milk ruining that generations-old buscuit recipe!